sakalu1234/Cyclistic-Case-Study/README.md

 ****Then I calculated the ride length time and the day of the week.
-By knowing how long both parties ride can help us to know our them better.
+.

 	agg_data as (
 	SELECT